Brandon Potter

 Charles Brandon Potter (born July 28, 1982) is an American voice and television actor.
 He is known for his voice work, directing, and screenplay writing for anime as well as for playing the role of Quintus in the streaming series, The Chosen.
-In anime, he is best known for his role as Gazelle, the head of a courier agency, smuggler, and member of Generation Bleu in the anime series Eureka Seven: AO.
-He is also best known for his roles as Shanks in the popular anime series One Piece and as Kenji Harima in the anime series School Rumble.
+In anime, he is best known for his role as Gazelle (real name and also known as Jiro), the head of a courier agency, smuggler, and member of Generation Bleu in the anime series Eureka Seven: AO.
+He is also best known for his roles as Shanks in the anime series One Piece and as Kenji Harima in the anime series School Rumble.